KirtiLingayat/KirtiLingayat/README.md

 - 👋 Hi, I’m @KirtiLingayat
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning Python
-- 📫 How to reach me linden kirti lingay
+- 📫 How to reach me linden Kirti Lingayat

 <!---
 KirtiLingayat/KirtiLingayat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.